creactive-indo/FlutterMidtrans/example/README.md

 # midpay_example

-Demonstrates how to use the midpay plugin.
+Demonstrates how to use the mid_pay plugin.

 ## Getting Started